 Seals very well, users report.
 Fairly durable.
 Different sized nose clips included to improve fit.
 Easy to adjust strap.
 Fogging is minimal.
 Mirrored lenses are helpful when swimming in bright sunlight.

 Some users feel the mirrored lenses are too dark and difficult to see through.
-Reports of strap splitting or breaking within a few uses.
-“Raccoon eyes” are a problem for some users due to tight fit.
-Some reports of goggles breaking at nose clip junction.
+Reports of its strap splitting or breaking.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.